Life Skills Program Coordinator

 - Crisis management skills

-- Ability to act, engage, support youth, and develop programming through a trauma-informed lens
+- Ability to act, engage, support youth through a trauma-informed lens

-- Ability to establish collaboration and work collaboratively with internal teams and external partners
+- Ability to work collaboratively with internal teams and external partners

 - Knowledge and understanding of Motivational Interviewing techniques and its application

-- Ability to identify barriers to achieving goals and appropriately address them
+- Ability to identify program barriers to achieving goals and appropriately address them

 - Embrace cultural humility and work to create a culturally safe environment